sptrakesh/mongo-service/README.md

 ### Limitation
 At present only documents with **BSON ObjectId** `_id` is supported.

+## Testing
+Integration tests for the service will be developed in a few different languages to ensure full interoperability.
+The test suites will be available under the `test` directory.
+The following suites are present at present:
+* `C++` - Integration test suite under the `test/integration` directory.
+* `go` - Simple test program under the `test/go` directory.

 ## Acknowledgements
 This software has been developed mainly using work other people have contributed.